howeyc/ledger/ledger/book/src/Web_Portfolio.md

 holdings.
 Currently stocks, mutual funds, and crypto currencies are supported.

-Basically, you just create a portfolio configuration file where you match your accounts to comodities and the shares of the commodity the account represents.
+Basically, you just create a portfolio configuration file where you match your accounts to commodities and the shares of the commodity the account represents.

 The example configuration shows what crypto currency holding may look like.